-- ✓ Make a concise report

-- ✓ Handle data

-- ✓ Ask questions and find the answers

-- ✓ Make decisions about an issue
+- Make decisions about an issue

-- ✓ Analyse material
+- Analyse material

-- ✓ Manage themselves
+- Manage themselves

-- ✓ Solve problems
+- Solve problems

-- ✓ Independent thinkers
+- Independent thinkers

 During the course of S3, pupils will cover a range of topical issues relating to benchmarks at level 4.
 By the end of S3 pupils will then progress onto the National Qualification at the most appropriate level.
 Geography will be offered at the following levels: